inventhouse/tutorials/TinkerTacticsGame/README.md

 Tinker Tactics
 ==============
-_Tinker Tactics_ is a free, abstract microgame for 2 or 4 players and takes around 5-10 minutes to play.
+> _Tinker Tactics_ is a free, abstract microgame for 2-6 players and takes around 5-10 minutes to play.

 The official pages are:
 - http://tinkerbotgames.com/portfolio/tinkertactics/ (dead link)